astropy/learn-astropy/src/contributing/contributing.md

 git checkout -b Spectral-Line-Fitting
 ```

-The notebook files must be written as a single Jupyter notebook in a directory within the `tutorials/notebooks` directory.
+The notebook files must be written as a single Jupyter notebook in a directory within the `tutorials` directory.
 The name of the notebook must be the same as the subdirectory name.
-We'll create a new directory in `tutorials/notebooks` with the same name as the branch:
+We'll create a new directory in `tutorials` with the same name as the branch:

 ```
-mkdir tutorials/notebooks/Spectral-Line-Fitting
+mkdir tutorials/Spectral-Line-Fitting
 ```

 All files used by the tutorial -- e.g., example data files, the Jupyter notebook file itself -- should go in this directory.